Employer Insights

 $1 less than the standard minimum wage

-If not covered in an Oregon labor law poster, you will need to post a Oregon minimum wage poster or notice in a common space in your workplace that can be made visible to all employees.
+If not covered in an Oregon labor law poster, employers will need to post an Oregon minimum wage poster or notice in the workplace that is made visible to all employees.

 Overtime

-Labor law can prevent hospitals from requiring nurses to work over 12 hours a day or over 40 hours a week, although nurses can go over the limit if they choose to.
+Note that Oregon law can prevent hospitals from requiring nurses to work over 12 hours a day or over 40 hours a week, although nurses can go over the limit if he or she choose to.
 However, there are generally no limits on how much overtime can be required from any other type of worker except as it relates to child labor law or juveniles under the age of 18.

 Special Oregon Overtime Laws by Industry